 Are Patent Costs Unallowable in F&A Rates & Indirect Cost Rate Agreements?
 They may be.

-Federal Acquisition Regulation (FAR) 31.205-30 states that “patent costs are only allowable if required” by the contract or grant….
+Federal Acquisition Regulation (FAR) 31.205-30 states that “patent costs are allowable to the extent that they are incurred as requirements of a Government contract.”
 And one of the key requirements of the BDA calls for your small business to file for patent protection if you wish to retain title on any subject invention discovered during your research!

 The Government receives a royalty-free license for its use, reserves the right to require the patent holder to license it in certain limited circumstances, and requires that anyone exclusively licensed to sell the invention in the United States must normally manufacture it domestically.

 This requirement creates the royalty-free license for the use of patents developed under the SBIR contract.
 The wording in the solicitation however will not guarantee that these costs will be acceptable to the Government´s auditor!

 We have found that one of the keys to our ability to recover patent costs for our clients is to work with them on the front end to make sure that several FAR clauses pertaining to patent rights are negotiated into the terms and conditions of the award.
 By referring to these FAR clauses, we have found it easier to educate DCAA of the link between your contract and the applicability of BDA.